codedecay/trendingBot_2/README.md

 ---------------------------

 * Much more user-oriented.
 Version 1.0 was a mere calculation engine with no GUI.
-* Can also find the best trends without specifying the variable to be predicted (`Variable to predict` -> `Find the best options`).
+* Can find the best trends in the dataset without specifying the variable to be predicted (`Variable to predict` -> `Find the best options`).
 * Much less computationally expensive: both CPU and memory usage are notably lower.
-* The sub-algorithm in charge of determining the most suitable trends is now more complex, extensible and reliable.
+* The determination of the most suitable trends is now more complex, extensible and reliable.
-* The combinations are formed on account of a wider spectrum of operations (i.e., additions and logarithms).
+* The combinations are formed on account of a wider spectrum of operations.

 Program